First of their kind for the manufacturer, these SUVs are touted as having exceptional off-road capability.

 The Wagoneer S will also be assembled in North America, albeit exactly where that will be is still a secret.
 There is no information available on the cost of this SUV either.

 The Jeep Avenger, a compact SUV that will be on sale in Europe in 2019 and will be the company’s first entirely electric car, will make its debut at the Paris Motor Show in October.
-The tiny Avenger, with its 400-kilometer-per-charge range, is more suited for Europe and so will not be going to the United States.
+The tiny Avenger, with its 400-kilometre-per-charge range, is more suited for Europe and so will not be going to the United States.

 By the year’s end in 2025, Jeep hopes to have four fully electric sport utility vehicles available in North America and Europe.
 The company’s goal is to dominate the market for emission-free sport utility vehicles worldwide.
 The company declared this summer that by 2025, all of its cars would be available in “zero-emission” variants; this comes after the company began selling plug-in hybrid models.